rmrsk/EBGeometry/README.md

 ------------

 * A C++ compiler which supports C++14.
-* EBGeometry takes a watertight and orientable surface as input.
+* EBGeometry takes a watertight and orientable surface as input (only PLY files currently supported).
   Although EBGeometry does it's best at processing grids that contain self-intersections, holes, and hanging vertices the signed distance function is not well-defined.

 Basic usage